 When I watch your films, I always think that Stephen King, as a writer, and Tobe Hooper, as a filmmaker, have influenced you tremendously.
 Is that correct?

 Absolutely, they have been very important to me.
-Stephen King is not only an important writer, but also how he talks about the horror genre, how he feels about it, that helped me a lot to become who I am now as a film director.
+Stephen King is not only an important writer but the way he talks about the horror genre, or how he feels about it, helped me a lot to become who I am now as a film director.
 Since France has no history in the horror genre, I knew I would end up in a marginal area of the cinematic landscape.
-So people like Stephen King, Tobe Hooper, Dario Argento or John Carpenter, they have made a huge contribution and through their films, they showed me how they worked, how their brilliant minds functioned, what their fears were, and that’s why I take the horror genre very seriously.
+So people like Stephen King, Tobe Hooper, Dario Argento or John Carpenter have made a huge contribution, and through their films, they showed me how they worked, how their brilliant minds functioned, what their fears were, and that’s why I take the horror genre very seriously.
 Whenever I drove to the set of “Ghostland” in the morning, if I was worried about something, not sure if the scene would play out right, I always thought of Tobe Hooper.
 He was like my own personal [horror fiction author H.P.]
 Lovecraft, and that convinced me to make the film the way I hoped to make it.